Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Abstract

 \section{Abstract}

-We extensively study the phenomenology of one dimensional Nonreciprocal Cahn Hilliard model for varying nonreciprocity $(\alpha)$ and different boundary conditions.
-At small $\alpha$, a perturbed uniform state evolves to defect laden configuration that lack global polar order.
-Defects are the sources and sinks of travelling waves and nonreciprocity selects defects with a unique wave number that increases monotonically with $\alpha$.
+We present the phenomenology of the one dimensional non-reciprocal Cahn Hilliard model for varying non-reciprocity $(\alpha)$ and different boundary conditions.
+At small $\alpha$, a perturbed uniform state evolves to a defect laden configuration that lacks global polar order.
+Defects are the sources and sinks of travelling waves.
+For a given $\alpha$, defects with a unique wave number that increases monotonically with $\alpha$ are selected.
 A critical threshold $\alphac$ marks the onset of a transition to states with finite global polar order.
-For periodic boundaries, above $\alphac$, the system shows travelling waves that are completely ordered.
-In contrast, travelling waves are incompatible with Dirichlet and Neumann boundaries.
+For periodic boundary conditions, above $\alphac$, the system shows travelling waves that are completely ordered.
+In contrast, travelling waves are incompatible with the Neumann and Dirichlet boundary conditions.
 Instead, for $\alpha \gtrsim \alphac$, we find fluctuating domains that show intermittent polar order and at large $\alpha$, the system partitions into two domains with opposite polar order.

 \listoftodos